 In managing sale data for a sales ratio study, property appraisers must properly identify sales of parcels that change prior to the date of assessment.
 Changes include parcel splits, parcel combines, new construction, demolition, disaster, remodel/renovation, and legal characteristics (zoning changes for example).
 The Department specifies the change codes property appraisers should use to identify these sales in the annual Tax Roll Production, Submission, and Evaluation Standards.
-If determined to be arm's-length, these sales are not appropriate for ratio studies. however.
-However, the sale data may be useful for other analysis.
+If determined to be arm's-length, these sales are not appropriate for ratio studies.
 The property appraisers should heed the following special considerations.